Skip to main content

 Where to go next

-→ &&Access requests — how owners can play a role in access request workflows
+Access request Approval Flows — how owners can play a role in access request workflows

 Organization — set up the users and teams that can be assigned as owners